thiagocapuano/waves-documentation/en/waves-api-and-sdk/faq.md

 There is a method but the API key is needed: `GET /debug/minerInfo` which shows all miners who has enough generating balance to be able to generate block.

+### 3. How can you GET the WAVES balance of a Wallet via API?
+I’m only able to get token balances.

+1. GET /addresses/balance/details/{address}
+2. GET /addresses/balance/{address}